vennemp/EC2-Request-System/README.md

 1. Approval Workflow - Microsoft Flow.
 The request is sent to a stake holder to approve.
 1. Once approved, a dynamic HTTP request is sent to API Gateway, which parses the body of the HTTP POST request.
 1. Lambda takes the HTTP Body and kicks off a function written in PowerShell Core.
+1. If Lambda/API Gateway are too much of a security risk (even with WAF), check out PoSHServer, http://www.poshserver.net/.
+Creates a web service for Powershell!

 Side Note: My customer uses AWS and Office 365, no plans for Azure as of yet.
 Hence why this solution was written for AWS.